 Commands include the entirety of all instructions that can be sent to the device (as per the protocol documentation) to change its behavior.

-You can send specific commands via the flespi panel interface — on the Commands tab on the device configuration screen:
+You can send specific commands via the flespi panel interface — from the Commands & Settings tab on the device configuration screen:

 Here’s how a custom command looks for Queclink devices:

 Here’s the commands API to send any command to the device.

 Sending a command in real-time is straightforward but gives little flexibility and configurability.
 If you send a real-time command, it has a timeout of 15 seconds.
 If the device does not go online within these 15 seconds and does not respond to the command (acknowledge it), the command is rejected.
 So real-time commands work fine if you are sure the device is online.